 The man is in his 60s.
 He was sick, but barely left the stage; did some crowd surfing, and didn’t stop rocking for three hours straight.
 THAT is why he’s called “The Boss.”
 Bruce Springsteen and the E Street Band rolled through Cleveland, OH last night (04.17.12) on their tour in support of ‘Wrecking Ball,’ Springsteen’s 17th studio album.

-Around 8:00pm the chants of “Bruuuuuce” echoed through the sold-out Quicken Loans arena.
+Around 8:00pm the chants of “Bruuuuuce” echoed through the sold-out Quicken Loans Arena.
 A Bruce show is altogether different from any other concert.
-It is truly an experience.
+It is truly an experience to remember.
 As the lights went up (not down; up), the crowd rose to their feet and the E Street Band made their way to the stage (all 16 of them).
-The boss followed soon after, and once again, chants of “Bruuuuuuuce” rang loudly in The Q.
+The Boss followed soon after, and once again, chants of “Bruuuuuuuce” rang loudly in The Q.

 Springsteen is 62 years young.
 Naturally, his energy on this night won’t equal what it was in his prime, right?
 WRONG!
 In fact, a strong argument can be made that Bruce is STILL in his prime.

 “Badlands” started the three-hour marathon concert.
 As the show moved along, Springsteen, who looked ill to start the evening, progressed to look better, and better, and better, as if the energy of the music, the band, the lost souls of his band, and a devoted crowd that’s followed him anywhere and everywhere, was just the medicine he needed.

 “We Take Care of our Own” and “Wrecking Ball” was followed by “Ties That Bind,” which gave us a second taste of Clarence Clemons’ (who passed away in 2011) replacement.
 The man filling his shoes on this tour is none other than Clarence’s nephew, Jake Clemons, who did a supreme job that would surely have made “The Big Man” proud.